So, after healing up the suffered injuries, or buying new ammo, respectively, the team went back in.

 Retainer Pretty Boy rose to Level 1 and chose a class.
 Being strong and dashing, he selected the path of the Ronin: The classic long-coat wearing, sun-glasses sporting, gun-toting hard-ass fighting-man of the future.
 He also made his loyalty roll, to stay by Snipses side, which made the heavily armed teenage girl deliriously happy for some strange reason.

 Snips herself got cut open and sewn together in the corporate med-lab, dished out the required dolares, and got her CON boosted up to 18.
-Her new HP-maximum raced up all the way to 12: No more fearing one little pale boy with a stick.
+Her new HP-maximum raced up all the way to 12: No more fearing one little pale boy with a stick on the next delve.

 Although…. two little pale boys with sticks might still bring her down.
 B/X D&D is not a system that lends itself well to characters getting cocky, the Wastes are unforgiving, and sometimes, sometimes, even a little loudspeaker can spell D.O.O.M.